- City Officials

 - Primary Residence – The housing unit where the STR host lives in at least 275 days (9 months) per year.

-- Non-Primary Residence – An STR unit that is not the primary residence of the STR host.
-Hosted Stay – The STR host is present on-site during the short-term rental activity.
+- Hosted Stay – The STR host is present on-site during the short-term rental activity.

 - Un-hosted Stay – The STR host is not present on the property where the short-term rental activity is occurring.